buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

 *Note: not all possible cloud providers are listed above.*

 Both Abc and Xyz are planning to build a small, simple app as a Proof-of-Concept to start with.
 The app is called, easyPlanner, which will provide a simple weekly planning tool for everyone who *"living your values, planning for goals, and designing your week"*.

+The goal is to demontrate all the essential architecture elements, while the features of the app can be minimised at this stage.

-They come up with different architecture design.
-(Assume Xyz is using Azure as their pubic platform.
+They come up with different architecture designs.
+(We assume Xyz is using Azure as their pubic platform.
 Similar design can be achieved on other cloud platforms.)
 <table style="width:100%">
   <tbody>
     <tr>
-      <th style="width:50%">Company Abc</th>
+      <th style="width:50%">Abc</th>
-      <th style="width:50%">Company Xyz</th>
+      <th style="width:50%">Xyz</th>
     </tr>
     <tr>
       <td>